Hector5280g/website/README.md

+# Hello!
-# Hello This is my first website I have created.
+This is my first website I have created.
 This website will tell you a little bit about me!